dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 ## How to have a similar fantastic setup like me? 🚀

-- download ubuntu 24 LTS from [here](https://ubuntu.com/download/desktop)
+- download ubuntu 24 LTS from [here](/assets/linux-ansible/https://ubuntu.com/download/desktop)
-- create an installer pendrive with [balenaEtcher](https://etcher.balena.io/)
+- create an installer USB disk with [balenaEtcher](/assets/linux-ansible/https://etcher.balena.io/)
-- boot from the pendrive
+- boot from the USB disk
 - in the installer:
   - choose interactive installation
   - choose extended selection for app install